 Diavik diamond mine is located on East Island, a 20km² island found in Lac de Gras, approximately 300km north-east of Yellowknife, the capital of Canada's Northwest Territories.
 The open-pit mine has been converted into an underground operation.
 Production from the new underground mine began on 25 March 2010.

-Open-pit operations began at the mine in 2003.
-While the mine will initally operate as open pit and underground concurrently, by 2012, it is expected to be 100% underground.
-Underground mining will extend the mine's life to beyond 2020.
+Open-pit operations began at the mine in 2003 but the mine was completely converted into an underground operation in September 2012..
+The conversion to an underground mine will extend the mine's life to beyond 2020.

 The mine is jointly owned by Diavik Diamond Mines and Harry Winston Diamond.

 The mine contains an estimated 20 million tons of ore reserves within some of the highest-grade pipes in the world, with ores graded at 3.1 carats a ton.